strubelab/alphafold/README.md

     Where:

-    - `fasta_file` is the path to the same fasta file that was submitted to alphafold.
+    - `fasta_file` is the path to the same fasta file that was submitted to AlphaFold.
-    - `af_outputs` is the same directory indicated in the previous script that now contains the alphafold outputs.
+    - `af_outputs` is the same directory indicated in the previous script that now contains the AlphaFold outputs.

 9. Look for your plots in the directory `[af_outputs]/[sequence_name]/plots`